Customers’ Frequently Asked Questions

 Ask to talk with your personal agent (PA) to learn more about the process of finding and enrolling certified agency providers and personal support workers.
 Or, call our provider specialist at 503-935-5243 ext.
 245. Search for personal support workers on the Oregon Home Care Commission's PSW Registry and Referral System.

-What is the process for Enrolling a PSW?
+What is the process for enrolling a Personal Support Worker?

-Contact your PA for assistance in enrolling providers.
+Contact your PA for assistance in enrolling providers, including a Personal Support Worker (PSW).
 It is part of a PA's role to help the individuals they serve with the process of finding, interviewing, and enrolling providers.

-The process of enrolling providers involves a number of steps and depends on if the individual wants to hire an agency or a personal support worker (PSW).
+The process of enrolling providers involves a number of steps and depends on if the individual wants to hire an agency or a PSW.
 Learn more about how to enroll providers.

 There are different ways to approach finding housing options that are most appropriate to meet individual needs and goals.
 We recommend you contact your PA to discuss your goals and start the planning process together.